Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Higher Algorithmic Level: The Production System Machine

 \begin{exe} \ex The state structure for the position-1 cell in (\ref{ex:PRmatrix}). ($\; \vdots$ stands in for other state variables not shown in (\ref{ex:PRmatrix}).) \end{exe}

-The hierarchical structure encoded \textit{explicitly} in the tree (\ref{ex:PRtree}) is now encoded \textit{implicitly} in the spans of the values of the \textit{structural variables}: that the substring \sf{B C} is the value of a field constituent (of type F1) is encoded by the \textit{field variable} \textsf{field} (or \textit{f}) having the same value (F1) for both \sf{B} and \sf{C} (and a different value for the preceding and following symbols).
+The hierarchical structure encoded \textit{explicitly} in the tree (\ref{ex:SWflat}) is now encoded \textit{implicitly} in the spans of the values of the \textit{structural variables}: that the substring \sf{B C} is the value of a field constituent (of type F1) is encoded by the \textit{field variable} \textsf{field} (or \textit{f}) having the same value (F1) for both \sf{B} and \sf{C} (and a different value for the preceding and following symbols).
 Similarly, that the prompt prefix \sf{Q A B V C D} is the value of a region constituent is encoded by the \textit{region variable} \textsf{region} (or \textit{r}) having the same value, XQ, for all the symbols in that prefix.
-When implemented below in a transformer, this is the method for encoding hierarchy proposed in Hinton's \citeyear{hinton2023represent} GLOM model.
+When implemented below in a transformer, this is the method for encoding hierarchy proposed in Hinton's (\citeyear{hinton2023represent}) GLOM model.
 (Extending this scheme to enable recursive structure faces a number of challenges, but see Sec.~\ref{sec:compRec}.)
-Note that we have not explicitly encoded the top-level constituents X and C here, as they are not useful for the algorithm we present below; rather, the Q- and A-regions of X are now called XQ and XA, while those of C are now CQ and CA.

 The final structural variable, \textsf{index} ($d$), denotes the position of each symbol within its string (\ref{ex:index}).

 \begin{exe} \ex \begin{xlist} \ex The values of \textsf{index} --- the string-internal positions of field values --- are shown as $0, 1, 2, ...$ in (\ref{ex:PRmatrix}) (see \sf{J K L}). \ex However, our algorithms will only need the binary distinction between field-initial ($d = 0$) and non-field-initial, $d \neq 0$; therefore, henceforth we will simply index all non-field-initial symbols with $d = 1$ --- e.g., see \sf{J K L} in (\ref{ex:CFmatrix}). \end{xlist} \end{exe}